lucidrains/x-transformers/README.md

 https://arxiv.org/abs/2012.11747

 This paper from Google proposes residualizing the pre-attention scores across all layers.
 At the cost of no extra parameters, they show improvement on top of regular attention networks.
-If you turn on this setting, be aware that the configuration will be automatically changed from pre-normalization to post-normalization, and a learning warmup will be needed.
+If you turn on this setting, be aware that the best results in the paper used post-normalization, in which case a learning warmup will be needed.
 The authors also reported that they could use a higher learning rate and get even better gains in the same amount of steps.
 (In the paper they use `2e-4` vs `1e-4` for vanilla transformer)

-Also be aware that I have tried this for the decoder, but with not so great results.
-However, others have started to report good results with encoder, so I decided to add it to the repository.

 ```python
 import torch